-In 2021 there were 140 people killed in road accidents in Scotland, one fewer than in 2020.
+In 2022 there were 173 people killed in road collisions in Scotland, 32 more than in 2021.
 With a few exceptions, figures fell in each year since 1978, showing a clear, steady long-term downward trend, particularly between 1982 and 1994.
 Since then, figures have been fluctuating around a less pronounced downwards trend.
-The number in 2021 was the lowest since records began.
+The number in 2022 was the highest in the last seven years.